Location:

 Image Source 7, 8, 9, and 10 by E, used as the basis for photo-illustrations by the author

-As to the design, this early Sprint Speciale charmed me, and while I feel compelled to defend the design, I will also agree one simply can't expect any snapshot of the car to turn out well.
+Perhaps one of the most difficult shapes to capture in a pleasant perspective, Franco Scaglione's design is rather brilliant.
+The Sprint Speciale is not easy on the eyes, and yet at a certain angle it is perfect.
+So, while I feel compelled to defend the design, I will also agree one simply can't expect any snapshot of the car to turn out well.

-When first publishing this profile, I noted that we lacked visuals of the design's intricate tail features, and that I considered working through an uncatalogued navy 1962 model to fill that gap.
+In any case, what we present here is a have-some-fun approach floated by the promise of more in-depth material to follow.
+When I first published this profile, I noted that we lacked visuals of the design's intricate tail features, and that I considered working through an uncatalogued navy 1962 model to fill that gap.
 We've since captured a few more beautiful and intriguing examples with better equipment.
 So the Sprint Speciale contingent has grown, and may yet continue depending on the extent to which we focus on this design within the broader Alfa Romeo portfolio.

 References:

-- UltimateCarPage: The megasite provides a nice article on the 1957 Giulietta Sprint Speciale Prototipo.
+- UltimateCarPage: Our favorite source provides a nice article on the 1957 Giulietta Sprint Speciale Prototipo, by Wouter Melissen, November 7, 2016.

 An interesting departure from the formal simplicity that typified the Giulietta, Alfa Romeo conceived the Giulietta Sprint Speciale as a race-worthy successor to the Giulietta Sprint.
 Handing the design brief to Bertone, designer Franco Scaglione penned a fantastical shape in the name of aerodynamic efficiency.
 Combining their experience in aeronautics and runway fashion, (the other runway involving ladies), Scaglione and Bertone created the Berlinetta Aerodinamica Tecnica series, known most appropriately as the BATs.
 The BATs served as a master thesis for a number of prototype and production cars that became more than flights of fancy, but genuine advances in wind-slicing technology.